evansd/whitenoise/docs/index.rst

    a positive brainsmack from @_EvansD's WhiteNoise.
 Vastly smarter than S3 for static assets.
 What was I thinking before?*

+It's now being used by thousands of projects, including some high-profile sites such as `mozilla.org <https://www.mozilla.org/>`_.

 Issues & Contributing
 ---------------------